stelar-eu/pyjedai-em/README.md

 The following README will guide you through the whole process of Entity Matching using pyJedAI.

+The code and experiments on AutoER are avalable <a href="https://github.com/AI-team-UoA/AutoER">here</a>.

 >  &#x1F4A1; **Tip:** Find json examples <a href="https://github.com/stelar-eu/pyjedai-em/blob/main/docs/json_examples">here</a>.

 >  &#x1F4A1; **Tip:** If you want to learn more about pyJedAI read the docs <a href="https://pyjedai.readthedocs.io/en/latest/intro.html">here</a>.